 Traditionally, cheese is paired with wine.
 However, cider has many characteristics in common with wine, making it just as good a match.
 In particular, cider and 1833 both share earthy and rounded flavours and, whilst sweet ciders contrast well with our tangy cheddar, drier varieties can cut through its richness.
 It's an evocative match that speaks of heritage and terroir.

-It's hard to go wrong with cheddar and cider, but here are three combinations we’re enjoying in particular:
+It's hard to go wrong with cheddar and cider, but here are two combinations we’re enjoying in particular:

 Harry’s Dabinett is a single variety apple that is fermented and then back sweetened with juice.
 Big fruity aroma and flavours very silky on the palate with a soft tannic finish.

 Pilton Cider's Ice Cider

 Autumn-pressed bittersweet cider apple juice is first keeved and then frozen.
 In early January it is carefully thawed to extract a rich juice leaving the water still frozen.
 This concentracted juice is then slowly fermented and matured for nine months.